Thevar Magan: Plot

 Mayan plants a bomb during the temple chariot festival, causing deaths on both sides of the village.
 Enraged, both factions go after Mayan and his family.
 Sakthi protects the innocent family and helps them escape from the villagers.
 Appreciative of Sakthi's efforts to protect them, they disclose Mayan's hiding place.
-Sakthi locates Mayan and asks him to surrender to the police lest the villagers kill him but Mayan refuses.
+Sakthi locates Mayan and asks him to surrender to the police lest the villagers kill him, but Mayan refuses.
 Mayan blames Sakthi for his problems and tries to kill him.
 In the ensuing struggle, Sakthi accidentally beheads Mayan.
 The villagers offer to take the blame for Mayan's death, but Sakthi refuses and surrenders to the police.
-He asks the villagers to maintain peace, promote education for all and leaves for jail, leaving the control in hands of his sister-in-law.
+He asks the villagers to maintain peace, promote education for all, and leaves for jail, leaving the control in the hands of his sister-in-law.

 Production

 Development

 In the 1980s, Muktha Srinivasan planned to direct a film based on The Godfather (1972) with Sivaji Ganesan and Kamal Haasan but the project was abandoned after Haasan's associate Ananthu felt it would be a Ganesan-focused film rather than a Haasan film.
 Haasan later wrote a script, which eventually became Thevar Magan, in seven days, although he said he was challenged to write it in twelve.
 The film was initially titled Nammavar but was later renamed to its final title.
 Haasan also said it was inspired by The Godfather and the Kannada film Kaadu (1973).
 Due to his lack of experience in directing, Haasan approached Bharathan to direct Thevar Magan.

 According to Haasan, Thevar Magan is the first film that was written using a screenwriting software called "Movie Magic".
 P. C. Sreeram was the cinematographer and N. P. Satish edited the film.
 Tirru worked as Sreeram's assistant and actor Tinku worked as assistant photographer.